isaachq/test_practices/README.md

 # test_practices
 test practices
 Test Content made in Github Web Version
-Edit by my local changes
+Edit by my local changes on Docker, I forget
+Also this change is from a new Branch